 Hugh Taylor Birch State Park

 A treat for nature lovers, this mile-long freshwater lagoon is perfect for kayaking, canoeing, and fishing.
 The park also features two hiking trails and picnic areas.
+You can even easily access the beach via the pedestrian tunnel under the A1A.
+A vibrant center for the community of Fort Lauderdale, the shady trees provide cool spots to read and relax, and you can take part in activities such as inline skating and for younger visitors, playing in the playground.

 Fort Lauderdale Beach

 Take a dip in the warm waters of the Atlantic Coast.
 Go roller-skating along the winding sidewalk.
 Go souvenir shopping along the boulevard, or enjoy some waterfront dining.
 Fort Lauderdale Beach is too stunning to pass up.
+This strip of sand is the place to see and be seen, so don’t forget to take a stroll down the beachfront promenade.
+Otherwise, one of the many hotels such as The Westin, the W and The Ritz-Carlton offer an ideal place to grab a cocktail and relax.

 Take the family for an afternoon of butterfly gazing.
 Butterfly World boasts three acres of butterfly aviaries, botanical gardens, and a farm and research center.
 They keep 20,000 butterflies on display, and you can spot up to 50 species at any time.
+Founded by Dutch immigrant Ronald Boender, Butterfly World started as his hobby but developed into the spectacle and attraction that it is today.
+Our tip?
+Don’t miss stopping in at the aviaries to see the rainbow birds.

 Topeekeegee Yugnee Park